 Watching Ryan go through his rehab and try to sort out his life was also really interesting because Annabeth Albert does a really good job of showing the good and bad of his situation.
 It was great to see how Josiah always supported Ryan and respected that Ryan wanted to do things on his own.
 He never made Ryan feel helpless or like the needed to be tended to.
 They were so sweet together!

-Character with double leg amputation and prosthetic
+Hero with double leg amputation and prosthetic

-Character with ADHD
+Hero with ADHD

 It’s typical of video game programmer Josiah Simmons to be the last one on the plane on the way to the biggest meeting of his career.
 Though he’s (mostly) coping with his ADHD, he can’t handle another distraction.
 But he also can’t ignore his rugged seatmate—especially once he learns the military man’s a fan of his game.

 Ryan Orson refuses to let his severe injuries pause his career as a navy SEAL.
 He’s got hours of grueling physical therapy ahead of him, and no time for anything that might get in the way of his return to active duty.
 But that doesn’t mean he’s above a little first-class flirtation with geeky-cute Josiah.

 When a delay strands the pair in St. Louis, they agree to share a hotel room and a night of gaming.
 Neither expects their new connection to move to the next level in the light of day.
 Opposites may attract, but is this game over before it’s even begun?

 Published by Carina Press on September 5, 2016